Man who snatched wireless set from constable at Nangloi held: Police | Law-Order

-The Delhi Police has arrested a man who had allegedly snatched a wireless set from a constable during a tractor parade by farmers at Nangloi, officials said on Friday.
+The Delhi Police has arrested a man who had allegedly snatched a wireless set from a constable at Nangloi during the tractor parade by farmers on Republic Day, officials said on Friday.

+The accused has been identified as Ajay Rathi, a resident of Haryana, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)